mdailey/minimal-jwt/README.md

 Then we add click handlers.
 Logout is simple if we mean just clearing the client session state.
 A more complete solution would add an Ajax call such as "logout" that would revoke the token on the server.
+More on that later!

 Note that
 like the login handler, the calls to set up these callbacks